 Stranded Indian woman in China's virus-hit Wuhan city appeals for evacuation

-An Indian woman techie has appealed to the Indian government to evacuate her from China's virus-hit Wuhan city, days after she was stopped from boarding the special New Delhi-bound flights due to high body temperature.
-The woman was among 10 Indians who were stopped from boarding the special Air Indian flights last Friday and Saturday organized by the Indian government to evacuate stranded Indians from Wuhan.
+An Indian woman, preparing to marry next month, has appealed to the Indian government to evacuate her from China's virus-hit Wuhan city, days after she was stopped from boarding the special New Delhi-bound flights due to high body temperature.
+The woman was among 10 Indians who were stopped from boarding the special Air Indian flights last Friday and Saturday organised by the India government to evacuate stranded Indians from Wuhan.

-She was part of a group of 58 Indian employees of a Chinese electronics company to board the Friday flight.
+She was part of a group of 58 Indian employees of a Chinese electronic company to board the Friday flight.
 While others made it, she and her colleague could not do so due to high body temperatures, she said.
 "We are asked to stop and not to take the flight.
 They said that we can take the next flight.
-But today in the afternoon they called and said that we were not even allowed to take that flight because of yesterday's body check…We are stuck," said the mask-wearing a young woman who is in her 20s.
+But today in the afternoon they called and said that we were not even allowed to take that flight because of yesterday’s body check…We are stuck," said the mask wearing young woman who is in her 20s.

 The video was reportedly made on Saturday when the second AI flight evacuated 323 Indians from Wuhan.
 "We are ready to prove that we don't have any virus because we don't have any symptoms," she said.

 She said her body temperature was not very high.
-"It was just some 37.5 degrees which were due to some physical activities under some strain at that time.
+"It was just some 37.5 degrees which was due to some physical activities under some strain at that time.
 We were panicked a bit," she added.
-"We request our government to take us back to India and for that, we are ready to prove that we don't have any symptoms regarding the virus and we are safe and healthy.
-So, I request the government to take us back to India," she added.
+"We request our government to take us back to India and for that we are ready to prove that we don’t have any symptoms regarding the virus and we are safe and healthy.
+So, I request the government to take us back to India,” said the woman, who is preparing to marry in March.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)